Ranked SaaS replacement guide

 Why Look for Mailchimp Alternatives?

 Mailchimp has 12,700+ reviews on G2 and a 4.3/5 rating.
-It's a well-known platform, but that doesn't mean it's the right fit for everyone.
-Here are the most common reasons people start looking elsewhere:
+It is a well-known platform, but that does not mean it is the right fit for everyone.

 1. ActiveCampaign